Scott McLaughlin Shell V-Power Racing Team #17 Ford Mustang GT Supercar – 2019 Virgin Australia Supercars Championship Winner

 Second and fourth place finishes at the Newcastle 500 capped off a remarkable season, McLaughlin raising the Supercars Championship trophy to become just the 10th driver to win back-to-back titles after a year where he took 18 wins, 15 poles and 22 podiums, along with being voted the Most Popular Driver by the fans and the Driver’s Driver by his peers.

-Dressed in the Coates Hire Newcastle 500 livery, don’t miss McLaughlin’s 2019 Championship Winning Mustang in 1:43 scale which is scheduled to be produced by Authentic Collectables in high quality sealed body die-cast with clear windows, detailed interior and will be presented in a clear display case.
+Dressed in the Coates Hire Newcastle 500 livery, don’t miss McLaughlin’s 2019 Championship Winning Mustang in 1:18 scale which is scheduled to be produced by Authentic Collectables in high quality die-cast with detailed interior and fully opening parts.

-This model will be produced in a limited edition with an individually numbered backing board which acts as the Certificate of Authenticity and will also include scale replicas of the championship trophy and the team ‘winner boards’.
+This model will be produced in a limited edition with a numbered Certificate of Authenticity and will also include scale replicas of the championship trophy and the team ‘winner boards’.